Sikkimese Bhutia language: Dialects

 Dialects are for the most part quite mutually intelligible in Sikkimese as most differences that exist are minor.
 One big difference, however, is the lack of honorifics in some Northern villages, discussed in more detail in a separate section below.
 Also occurring in these villages are the largest dialectal differences in pronunciation and vocabulary.
 In the area of Bhutan closest to Sikkim, Sikkimese speakers can understand Northern varieties of Sikkimese much more easily than they can varieties from West Sikkim.
 It is a local belief that the people in these Northern villages originated from this same area in Bhutan.

 Phonology

 Phonology introduction

 Sikkimese a total of eight vowels and 43 consonants in its inventory.
-Words in Sikkimese split into high or low registers all based on voice quality and pitch.
-The register of Sikkimese words can be predicted most of the time based on their starting phoneme but nasals and liquids are unpredictable.
-Due to the unpredictability of some of Sikkimese registers and the lack of difference between modal and breathy voicing, Sikkimese is considered a toned language even though tone itself is not provide too much of a functional load like other languages that are also considered to be toned.
+Words in Sikkimese can be split into high or low register based on voice quality and pitch.
+The register of Sikkimese words can often be predicted based on their starting phoneme, but not always, such as if a word begins with a vowel or voiced nasal.
+Due to the unpredictability of some of the registers and the fact that phonetic differentiation of registers is achieved largely through pitch, Sikkimese can be considered a tone language.
+However, tone does not play as large a functional role in the language as in other well-known tone languages.